Click on the link below to read Southlake's annual Quality Improvement Plan or Progress Report.

 How to read the QIP Progress Report:

-As part of the annual QIP submission, Southlake is required to include a report on our progress against priority level 1 targets set out in our previous year QIP.
+As part of the annual QIP submission, Southlake is required to include a report on our progress against priority targets set out in our previous year QIP.
 In keeping with our commitment to public transparency, our annual Progress Report is posted along with annual QIP’s.

 The report details information included in the previous year QIP, our progress towards targets and comments explaining our performance.